amit-my-github/Interview-Preparation-2025/Chat-GPT-Prompts.md

-Great question!
-To get responses like the ones I’ve provided in the future for any other topics, you can use prompts that guide me to give a **structured and detailed response**.
 Here are some examples of how you can phrase your prompts to get similar quality answers:

 ### **1. Asking for an Explanation with Structure:**
 - **Example:**